 The entire information cache model is based on the concept of the "lazy" loading of information, with the aim of ensuring a high level of responsiveness for the system.
-Information is lazy-loaded at first instance it is accessed by a client or a service.
+Information is

 If entities are changed, the attribute values of the instance for viewing and the instance for editing are loaded in memory only once and are duplicated only once the attribute value is actually changed.
 This ensures minimum memory use by the cache.